• Skip to main content

 Q’s Race to the Top

-I’m really excited about this one because it involves both active play and social skills.
+I’m excited about this one because in involves both active play and social skills.
 Kids have to advise the characters on what to do in certain social situations.
-Plus there are cards to perform physical skills involving balance and coordination.
+Plus, there are that help kids practice physical skills like balance and coordination.

 Peacemakers